Apple releases iOS 12.4 and watchOS 5.3 ahead of Apple Card launch

 According to Apple, one key feature of both iOS 12.4 and watchOS 5.3 is a security fix for the Apple Watch’s privacy-compromised Walkie-Talkie app, enabling users to resume using the push-to-talk feature. iOS 12.4 is adding a wireless data migration feature to aid old iPhone owners in transitioning to new phones, and updating the Apple News app to ease the process of finding subscription publications both online and downloaded offline.

-Also as a part of iOS 12.4 — sometimes listed as HomePod Software 12.4 — Apple’s smart speaker HomePod, which continues to trickle out internationally, is also getting localization support for Japan and Taiwan. watchOS 5.3 is adding ECG app and irregular heart rate notification support to Canada and Singapore, bringing the total number of regions with ECG access to over 30.
+Also as a part of iOS 12.4 — sometimes listed as HomePod Software 12.4 — Apple’s smart speaker HomePod, which continues to trickle out internationally, is getting localization support for Japan and Taiwan. watchOS 5.3 is adding ECG app and irregular heart rate notification support to Canada and Singapore, bringing the total number of regions with ECG access to over 30.
 The company has had to receive separate approvals for the feature from governments across the globe.

 For the time being, Apple’s early release notes don’t mention the Apple Card.
 But an announcement of that major new feature’s availability would likely arrive in its own separate press release when it’s ready to launch, and Apple has apparently been filing international trademarks to prepare for Card releases outside the United States.